I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 It looks like we can add Swedish multi-instrumentalist and all around metal dude about town Cederick "Ced" Forsberg to the list of musicians who put their COVID-19 lockdown time to good use.
 Ced officially disbanded the Rocka Rollas after 2018's Celtic Kings album, in order to focus his energies on his new gig as the drummer for Crystal Viper... but then came the pandemic.
 Stuck in his home studio with plenty of time on his hands, Ced started going through his extensive back catalog and decided that some of his golden oldies could use a fresh coat of paint.

 Apparently Ced was never fully satisfied with the performances or the production quality on the Rocka Rollas' second album, 2013's Metal Strikes Back.
-So like George Lucas sprucing up his original Star Wars trilogy with new special effects and re-releasing them as "Special Edtions," Ced completely rebuilt Metal Strikes Back, re-recording everything except for Joe Liszt's lead vocal tracks, which were the only thing retained from the original sessions.
+So like George Lucas sprucing up his original Star Wars trilogy with new special effects and re-releasing them as "Special Edtions," Ced completely rebuilt Metal Strikes Back, re-recording everything except for Joe Liszt's lead vocal tracks, which were retained from the original sessions.
 Dubbed the "Definitive Edition," this new and improved version of Metal Strikes Back also includes the songs from 2012's Conquer EP and features striking new cover artwork.
 This special collector's item will be a limited edition of only 500 copies on CD, so you'll have to act fast if you want to add this one to your collection!

 Cederick's "Definitive Edition" Preview Video: